MASTER SERVICES AGREEMENT

 2. Service Level Agreement.
 Loopio will provide, operate, and maintain the Services in accordance with the Service Level Agreement, available at: https://loopio.com/legal/SLA/.

 3. Maintenance and Upgrades.
-Customer acknowledges that the Services is made available to Customer as a software-as-a-service and as-is and as-available.
-Loopio may perform maintenance or provide upgrades to the Services from time to time to provide enhanced features and improvements, bug fixes, error corrections, and to expand or limit functionality in a way that does not materially alter the Services.
-Loopio will provide Customer with 48 hours’ advance notice prior to Loopio’s performance of any scheduled maintenance or upgrades, which may result in the temporary unavailability of the Services.
-Loopio will schedule such maintenance during a time period that is least disruptive to all of its customers.
-The availability of new features or functionalities for the Customer will depend on its then current subscription plan.
+Customer acknowledges that the Services are made available as a software-as-a-service on an “as-is” and “as-available” basis.
+Loopio may, from time to time, perform maintenance or provide upgrades to enhance features, improve functionality, fix bugs, correct errors or modify the Services in a way that does not materially alter its core functionality.
+Loopio will provide Customer with 48 hours’ advance notice prior to performing any scheduled maintenance or upgrades that may result in the temporary unavailability of the Services.
+Such maintenance will be scheduled during a time that minimizes disruption for all customers.
+Access to new features or functionalities will depend on the Customer’s current subscription plan.

 6. CONFIDENTIALITY

 1. Obligation to Protect Confidential Information.
-A Receiving Party will limit access and use of Disclosing Party’s Confidential Information on a need to know basis to (i) employees, Affiliates, directors, agents, and professional advisors and (ii) potential permitted assignees, successors, or partners if and to the extent that such persons need to know such Confidential Information in connection with a potential sale, merger, amalgamation, partnership or other corporate transaction involving the Receiving Party’s business or assets.
-A Receiving Party will protect the Disclosing Party’s Confidential Information as it protects its own Confidential Information but in any event with not less than a reasonable degree of care.
+The Receiving Party will limit access and use of Disclosing Party’s Confidential Information on a need to know basis to (i) employees, Affiliates, directors, agents, and professional advisors and (ii) potential permitted assignees, successors, or partners if and to the extent that such persons need to know such Confidential Information in connection with a potential sale, merger, amalgamation, partnership or other corporate transaction involving the Receiving Party’s business or assets.
+The Receiving Party will protect and safeguard the Disclosing Party’s Confidential Information with at least the same degree of care it applies to its own Confidential Information, but in no event with less than a reasonable degree of care.

 2. Compelled Disclosures.
-The Receiving Party may be required to disclose the Disclosing Party’s Confidential Information pursuant to a request by a Governmental or Regulatory Authority or as otherwise required by Applicable Law.
-Except where prohibited by Applicable Law from doing so, the Receiving Party must first give the Disclosing Party notice of such compelled disclosure and must use commercially reasonable efforts to provide the Disclosing Party with an opportunity to take such steps as the Disclosing Party desires to challenge or contest such disclosure or seek a protective order.
-Thereafter, the Receiving Party may disclose the applicable Confidential Information, but only to the extent required by the applicable Governmental or Regulatory Authority or Applicable Law and subject to any protective order that applies to such disclosure.
+The Receiving Party may be required to disclose the Disclosing Party’s Confidential Information in response to a request from a Governmental or Regulatory Authority or as otherwise required by Applicable Law.
+Except where prohibited by Applicable Law, the Receiving Party must first notify the Disclosing Party notice of the compelled disclosure and use commercially reasonable efforts to provide the Disclosing Party with an opportunity to take any actions it deems appropriate to challenge, contest or seek a protective order regarding the disclosure.
+Thereafter, the Receiving Party may disclose the applicable Confidential Information only to the extent required by the Governmental or Regulatory Authority or Applicable Law, and subject to any protective order that governs such disclosure.

 3. Equitable Relief.
-The Receiving Party acknowledges that unauthorized disclosure or use of Confidential Information belonging to the Disclosing Party may cause irreparable harm and significant injury to the Disclosing Party.
-The Disclosing Party may be entitled to seek immediate injunctive relief or specific performance to enforce obligations under this Agreement.
+The Receiving Party acknowledges that any unauthorized disclosure or use of the Disclosing Party’s Confidential Information may cause irreparable harm and significant injury to the Disclosing Party.
+As a result, the Disclosing Party may be entitled to seek immediate injunctive relief or specific performance to enforce obligations under this Agreement.

 4. Disclaimer.
-All Confidential Information is disclosed on an “as-is” basis and the Disclosing Party will not be responsible or liable for any damages arising out of the use of Confidential Information.
+All Confidential Information is provided on an “as-is” basis and the Disclosing Party will not be responsible or liable for any damages arising out of the use of Confidential Information.

 7. INFORMATION SECURITY